endlesspint8/endlesspint8.github.io/flights/2018-01-25-MxSxFx020-Stacked-Market-Cooperation.md

+---
+layout: post
+title: G.A.S.P. - Stacked Market Cooperation
-A toast to health[care reform] (*|ARCHIVE|*)
+subtitle: A toast to health[care reform]
+---

-“The easiest way to steal a man's wallet is to tell him you're going to steal his watch.” -Leigh Bardugoh
+> “The easiest way to steal a man's wallet is to tell him you're going to steal his watch.” -Leigh Bardugoh

 https://www.flickr.com/photos/pictures-of-money/